k0pak4/groupme-clj/UsageGuide.md

 * bot-id: the id of the bot to be destroyed

 __Returns:__ The status code of the response, 200 indicates success

+## Image Service

+### upload-image
+Upload an image to the GroupMe image service, which allows the image to be sent in messages, etc.

+__Parameters:__
+* token: your authentication token
+* image-path: path to the image file on the machine
+* content-type: a string of the type of file, e.g. "image/png"

+__Returns:__ The image service url to be used in messages or avatars